 Early release editions SOLD OUT!

-Now Available for direct order from the author!
+Now Available for direct order & Signed copies available from the author.

-Published under the revived Galena Hill publishing imprint, with help from Daniel Rg Crandall Publisher.
+Published under the revived Galena Hill Publishing imprint of Daniel Rg Crandall Publisher.

 Find out more at PixelGlyphPress.com